Confused About Relieving Letter and Future Job Prospects After Notice Period – Need Advice

 Arul Kumaran

-I am having one doubts regarding relieving and exit formalities.
-Actually I am having 3.6 years of IT Experience.
-As per company norms the notice period is 30 days.
+Hello Friends, I have a doubt regarding relieving and exit formalities.
+I have 3.6 years of IT experience, and as per company norms, the notice period is 30 days.
 I submitted my resignation to my manager and HR.
-They asked me to serve the notice period which is 30 days.
-I began to start working in the notice period, but my manager and HR didn’t tell me the relieving date and exit formalities.
-I completed my notice period and asked them about relieving date.
-After lot of mail and oral conversations I got the same reply from my HR and Manager “Please wait we will check and update you”.
-In the mean time I got an offer from CMM Level 4 Company.
-I told my HR and manager about this offer and asked them to relieve me.
+They asked me to serve the notice period, which is 30 days.
+I began working during the notice period, but my manager and HR didn’t inform me of the relieving date and exit formalities.
+I completed my notice period and asked them about the relieving date.
+After numerous emails and oral conversations, I received the same reply from my HR and Manager: “Please wait, we will check and update you.”
+In the meantime, I received an offer from a CMM Level 4 Company.
+I informed my HR and manager about this offer and asked them to relieve me.
 They simply told me to leave that offer and advised me to work for another 2 months.
-I didn’t get salary too.
-I described the situation to HR of the new company.
-He asked me to bring bank statements, P.F No, and resignation copy mail and advised me to join immediately.
-After completing my notice period and joined in that new company.
-My old HR refusing to provide the relieving letter and Service certificate.
-In my new company there is no issue.
-My doubts are
+I didn’t receive my salary either.
+I described the situation to the HR of the new company.
+He asked me to bring bank statements, P.F.
+No, and a resignation copy email and advised me to join immediately.
+After completing my notice period, I joined the new company.
+My old HR is refusing to provide the relieving letter and service certificate.
+In my new company, there is no issue.
+My doubts are:

-1. Whether this incident will disqualify me for attending interviews in TCS ,IBM
+1. Will this incident disqualify me from attending interviews at TCS, IBM?

 adamala.santhoshreddy@gmail.com